-Summary: All About Vitamin D Vitamins, by definition, are not produced by the body.
+Summary: Vitamins, by definition, are not produced by the body.
 Vitamin D is in fact a hormone produced when UVB (290nm – 310nm) rays convert the cholesterol in skin into this form.
 It is stored in the liver, from where it is released into the kidneys, before becoming active in the blood stream.
 Critical for the absorption of calcium and phosphorus, it helps maintain bone health.
 Research show it’s critical in fighting over 15 different kind of cancers.

 Despite plentiful sunlight, a large population is deficient as people proactively avoid sun.
 However, large part of North America (regions north of Phoenix, AZ or Bakersfield, CA) doesn’t receive the UVB rays from Nov to Mar as they are blocked by the ozone layer.

 Vitamin D toxicity is extremely rare.
 Fortified foods or supplements are very popular to make up for any deficiency.
 Medical professionals recommend maintaining levels of at least 20-30 ng/ml, which can be tested with an easy and simple at-home Vitamin D test kit.